Introduction

 This guide introduces speare

-, covering Process
+, covering Actor

 creation, message handling, and essential library features.
 The objective is to provide clear, concise instructions for effectively utilizing speare